-A rare and crucial court judgement against the EU Commission was released today.
-The EU Court of Justice found in favour of Sweden’s case against the Commission for failing to fulfil its legal obligations regarding EDCs.
+Brussels, 16 December 2015 - A rare and crucial court judgement against the EU Commission was released today.
+The EU Court of Justice found in favour of Sweden’s case against the Commission for failing to fulfil its legal obligations regarding endocrine disrupting chemicals (EDCs).

 Lisette van Vliet, Senior Policy Adviser, Health and Environment Alliance (HEAL), says:

 “This is a rare moment: the Commission’s abuse of the power given it by Parliament and Council has been declared by Europe’s highest Court.
 Will the Commission now curtail the Impact Assessment or will they continue regardless, with further delay at the expense of public health?”

 EDCs interfere with the body’s highly sensitive hormone system.
 Studies point to EDCs causing obesity, diabetes and cancer.
 (3) Even tiny amounts of EDCs pose particular risks to unborn children and infants.
 Policies are urgently needed to reduce human exposure.
 (4) Costs attributable to exposure to a selected sample of endocrine-disrupting chemicals (with only the highest probability of causation) were recently estimated at €157 billion per year in the EU.
 (5)

 The EU Commission is currently conducting an impact assessment to analyse different options for defining the criteria for the identification of EDCs.
 The Commission intends the final criteria to serve for the biocides law, and the pesticides law (which has a similar requirement) as well as other laws that do not directly require identification criteria, such as the chemicals law REACH, and the cosmetics law.
 (6) The impact assessment is expected to delay the setting EU criteria for defining EDCs until 2017 at the earliest.